UNCG-DAISY/psi-collect/paper/paper.md

 dynamically traverses pages and downloads archives when given specific filtering/sub-setting criteria (i.e., downloading all archives from Hurricane Florence).

-Second, the individual image archives are large, and often freeze or terminate during download.
+Second, the individual image archives are large, and downloads often freeze or terminate early.
 Some browsers or software tools may be capable of resuming partial downloads, but this is case specific and depends on the retrieval workflow.
 Terminated downloads may require users to determine the missing archive, and re-initiate a download. `psi-collect` implements both automatic resumption and post-download integrity checks to manage download interruption.